 Morally, all that matters is whether a person’s sexual deviancy is demonstrably harmful

+When it comes to sexual harm in particular, what’s harmful to one person could be not only completely harmless to another but might even, believe it or not, be helpful or positive.
 And it’s not just overtly physical sexual acts that can be experienced differently in terms of harm but also entirely ethereal sexual desires.
 For the religiously devout, this whole conversation is a lost cause.
 Yet once one abandons the notion that one can ‘commit’ a sin by thinking a thought, it becomes quite clear that sexual desires — no matter how deviant — are intrinsically harmless to the subject of a person’s lust, at least in the physical sense.
 Mental states are ‘a mere breath on the air’ as the French philosopher Jean-Paul Sartre once wrote.
 Sexual desires can, of course, be thought bubbles with thorns and wreak havoc on a person’s own well-being (especially when they occur in the heads of those convinced such thoughts come from the devil and yet they just can’t stop having them).

 Still, it’s only when this ‘mere breath on the air’ is manifested in behaviour that harm to another person might or might not occur.
 Treating an individual as a pervert in essence, and hence with a purposefully immoral mind, because his or her brain conjures up atypical erotic ideas, or responds sexually to stimuli that others have deemed inappropriate objects of desire, then becomes medieval in both its stupidity and its cruelty.
 It’s also entirely counterproductive.
 For example, research in the 1980s on the ‘white bear effect’ by the social psychologist Daniel Wegner and colleagues at Trinity University in Texas has shown that forcing a person to suppress specific thoughts leads to those very thoughts invading the subject’s consciousness even more than they otherwise would.
 (Whatever you do, don’t — I repeat, do not — think about a white bear during the next 30 seconds.)